dustinpfister/blog_posts/_posts/threejs-face3-color.md

 ## What to know before hand

-This is a post on using the Face3 Constructor to set custom vertex colors, and to use those colors with a material when using the geometry with a mesh.
+This is a post on using the Face3 Constructor to set custom vertex colors, and to use those colors with a material when using the geometry with a mesh object.
 So then this is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), javaScript, and any additional skills that are required before hand to get something of value from this post.
 Also there are some additional talking points that I should mention here before continuing with the code examples.

-## THE CODE HERE WILL BREAK IF YOU ARE USING A NEW VERSION OF THREEJS (r125+)
+## MANY OF THE CODE EXAMPLES HERE WILL BREAK IF YOU ARE USING A NEW VERSION OF THREEJS ( r125+ )

 The old code examples here will break if you are using a late version of threejs.
 The reason why is that the Face3 Constructor was removed from threejs in version r126, and in r125 the Geometry constructor which was closely related to face3 was also removed.
-I will be keeping this post up because it does still apply to older versions of threejs, and also it might still be possible to get some of these older code examples working on later versions of threejs if one can find a way to bring back what was removed by way of external files beyond that of the threejs library by itself.
+I will be keeping this post up because it does still apply to older versions of threejs.
+Also it might still be possible to get some of these older code examples working on later versions of threejs if one can find a way to bring back what was removed by way of external files beyond that of the threejs library by itself.

 However it is possible to pull off a similar effect to what is worked out here with the Buffered Geometry constructor which is still part of the core of threejs.
-I worked out some new examples for that and will place those examples at the bottom of this post
+I worked out a new example for that and will place that example at the bottom of this post.

-## So yes version numbers matter when using threejs
+## SO YES VERSION NUMBERS MATTER WITH THREEJS AND THE DEAL OF FACE3 COLOR IS A GOOD EXAMPLE OF THAT

-When I first started writing content on threejs here I was using r91 of threejs, back when I first wrote this post I was using r104, and the last time I edited this post I was using r127.
-With that said at the time of this writing when I was using r127 some of these code examples do not work with later versions of three.js, however I have some modern solutions here that should work with late versions also.
+When I first started writing content on threejs here I was using r91 of threejs, back when I first wrote this post I was using r104.
+The last time I came around to do some editing of this post I cleaned up the face3 examples a little, and they seem to still be working finr with r111.
+The new source code example that I made that makes use of buffer geometry and the set attribute method was updated to work fine with r146 as well.

+With that said at the time of this writing when I was using r146 some of these code examples do not work with later versions of three.js.
 Features are constantly being added, and other features are being removed which often result in code breaking changes to examples like the ones here.
 If you are having problems with the examples here, or anywhere for that matter the first thing you should check is the version number of three.js that you are using.

+## Source code is up on Github

+The source code examples here can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-face3-color).

 ## 1 - Face3 color in vertices